Agh42/attacksrfc/README.md

 ## Instant vulnerability management.

+Uses [cveservice](https://bitbucket.org/Agh42/cveservice) to query a database of CVE entries.
+The database is kept by [cve-search](https://github.com/cve-search/cve-search).

+## Configuration

-Create ".env" in the top-level directory to set the following environment variables in development:
+Edit ".env" in the top-level directory to set the following environment variables in development:
 - CVESERVICE_URL: "http://cveserver:8080" (the URL of the cverver REST api)

+Set environment variables in production to the correct values.

+# Create-React-App Primer:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).